Last Updated -

 Business Model and Market Position

-Laopu’s main competitive advantage is its focused heritage-gold positioning.
-The company says it was the first brand to promote the heritage gold concept in China and is accredited by the China Gold Association as the top professional brand in traditional Chinese handcrafted gold jewelry.
-It is also a drafting unit for China Gold Association group standards covering heritage gold artifacts and heritage gold artifacts inlaid with diamonds.
-These credentials support its premium positioning in a category where authenticity, craftsmanship, and cultural design carry commercial value.
+3. Heritage-gold brand identity: Laopu says it was the first brand to promote the heritage gold concept in China and is accredited by the China Gold Association as a top professional brand in traditional Chinese handcrafted gold jewelry.

 Laopu Gold